Welcome to Coastal Bend College!

 COLLEGE CREATED

 Bee County Junior College District was created by election on November 2, 1965.
 The election resulted from several years of work to establish a community college for Bee County.
 Support was shown by residents in an overwhelming five-to-one majority for the creation of the district.
 The desire for a community college was again demonstrated on December 7, 1965, when district citizens approved a tax to support BCC, and bond issues to build the college.
 The Board of Trustees changed the college name from Bee County College to Coastal Bend College on September 1, 1998.
 The name change was made because the service area was extended by an act of the Texas Legislature in 1995.
 The Coastal Bend College service area includes Karnes, McMullen, Live Oak, Bee, Duval, Jim Wells and Brooks Counties, and parts of Atascosa and Kleberg Counties.
 The original board of trustees was Robert J. Beasley, George F. Elam, Jr., Frank Jostes, Fred C. Latcham, Jr., Peter S. Marecek, Paul A. Schulz and George Spikes.
 The board, elected in November, selected Grady C. Hogue as the first BCC President.
-Its second chief executive, Dr. Norman E. Wallace, became president in 1984.
-Dr. John M. Brockman, became the college's third president on September 1, 1999.
-Dr. Thomas B. Baynum came to the college in 2007.
-Dr. Jimmy Goodson served as interim president in 2012.
-Dr. Beatriz Espinoza serves as current president.
 Bee County College opened in September, 1967, with 790 students, 24 full-time instructors and 11 part-time teachers.
-Enrollment in academic, workforce education and continuing education classes during the spring of 2010 was 3,992.

 Mission